aytacdilek/STM32F0_HD44780/README.md

 STM32F0_HD44780
 ===============
-In this project, i rewrote the driver of hd44780 for stm32f0discovery envirement.
+In this project, i rewrote the driver of hd44780 for stm32f0discovery environment.

 Compiler: GNU-ARM